Improving Safety on the 6th Most Dangerous Road in the World

 - Unique product design to meet installation and maintenance requirements

-Based in Atlanta, Georgia with several manufacturing plants across the United States and Mexico, Pexco is a North American leader in the design and fabrication of specialty plastics products.
-It provides standard and custom products and components to manufacturers and end-users for a broad range of market applications, including the Aerospace, Medical, Filtration, Lighting, and other Industrial sectors.
-Pexco offers a full range of design, engineering and fabrication services.
-It operates six Class 7 & Class 8 medical clean rooms.
-Pexco meets the requirements of ISO 9001:2008, and holds ISO 14001, ISO 13485, 21 CFR 820, OHSAS 18001, GMP, AS9100C, ITAR and other registrations and/or certifications for its manufacturing operations.
-Pexco is your trusted plastics advisor for specialty plastic products and solutions.
-For more information, visit www.pexco.com or contact 404-564-8560.
+Based in Atlanta with multiple plants across the United States and Mexico, Pexco is a North American leader in the design and fabrication of custom extruded and injection molded plastics products.
+It provides standard and specialty parts and components to manufacturers and end-users for a broad range of custom applications, including the specialty industrial, lighting, traffic safety, fence, filtration and electrical insulation industries.
+Pexco offers a full range of custom design, engineering and fabrication services.
+Pexco meets the requirements of ISO 9001:2015 registration for all of its manufacturing operations.
+For more information, visit www.pexco.com/traffic or contact 253-284-8000.